Move Forward Guide

 General tips when you are looking for a physical therapist (or any other health care provider):

 - Get recommendations from family and friends or from other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapist’s experience in helping people who have torticollis.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, including what makes your symptoms worse.
+- During your first visit with the physical therapist, be prepared to describe your or your child’s symptoms in as much detail as possible, including what makes the symptoms worse.

 The following articles provide some of the best scientific evidence related to physical therapy treatment of torticollis.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Ohman AM, Beckung ER.
 Reference values for range of motion and muscle function of the neck in infants.
 Pediatr Phys Ther.
 2008;20:53-58.
-Article Summary on PubMed.
+Article Summary in PubMed.

 Long T, Tascano K. Handbook of Pediatric Physical Therapy.
 2nd ed.
 Baltimore, MD: Lippincott Williams and Wilkins; 2002.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.